mike14747/react-clicky-game-fc/README.md

 **Props** are passed from App.js to the pic component.

-Context is used to pass the _Score_ and _Top Score_ values to their respective components (both of which are subcomponents of the _header_).
+Context is used to pass the _Score_ and _Top Score_ values to their respective components (both of which are sub-components of the _header_).

 ---